chrissy-dev/chrissy.dev/src/_notes/2018-12-29-why-I-use-plain-text-files-for-my-notes.md

 title: Why I use plain text files for my notes
 date: 2018-12-29
 featured_image: /static/plain-text-notes.jpg
-tags: ['featured_post']
 ---

 Recently I noticed a colleague using [TextEdit](https://support.apple.com/en-gb/guide/textedit/welcome/mac) on her Mac as her primary method of taking notes.
-I asked her why she doesn’t use something more modern like [Apple Notes](https://support.apple.com/en-gb/guide/notes/welcome/mac), [Evernote](https://evernote.com/) or any from the ever growing pool of specific note taking apps available.
+I asked her why she doesn’t use something more modern like [Apple Notes](https://support.apple.com/en-gb/guide/notes/welcome/mac), [Evernote](https://evernote.com/) or any from the ever-growing pool of specific note-taking apps available.
 She replied a beautifully simplistic answer:

 > “I’ve been taking notes like this since I started using a computer”.